google/fhir-data-pipes/charts/fhir-data-pipes/README.md

 ## Spark SQL (Thrift Server) as Sidecar
 The chart provides the necessary configuration to set up additional containers on the StatefulSet.
-One such container could be the spark thrift server.
+One such container is the spark thrift server.
 Below is how one can set it up.
 ````yaml
 ---
 sidecars: